 “AEMO congratulates Edify Energy and Octopus Investments in achieving registration for the Darlington Point Solar Farm.
 The issues identified in the West Murray Zone have made it more challenging to meet the connection requirements for new projects, so we especially appreciated the collaborative and responsive approach adopted to solve the technical challenges that arose.” he said.

-Solar filling the gaps of ageing coal fleets
+Solar filling the gaps of aging coal fleets

 Affordable, reliable and sustainable electricity for Australians